 is a parameter list that contains (in any order) one or more of the following forms:

-Where id is an integer constant or integer expression of length 4.
+where id is an integer constant or integer expression of length 4.
+This parameter is required.

 If the WAIT is completing an asynchronous READ, the expression id is subject to the following rules: